uyuni-project/tetra/SPECIAL_CASES.md

 Note that you cannot put files in `kit/` directly because your build would break on relocation, see [GRADLE-2690](https://issues.gradle.org/browse/GRADLE-2690).

 Also note that Gradle typically ships with libnative as a platform-dependent binary library.
 That means you will need to build the RPM package on an x86_64 host.

+Finally note that if you want to upgrade gradle and remove the previous versions, you should remove /tmp/gradle* directories, as well as the kit/gradle* directories (use git rm for this).
+Of course remember to adjust your gradlew call, build.gradle and/or gradle-wrapper.properties files with the new version.

 ## [OBS](build.opensuse.org) integration